canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 #### Demographics

-- : Citizens expect continous improvements to services as well as digital government.
+- Citizens expect continous improvements to their services as well as digital government.
 Accessible and equitable.
 - Law: Accessibility, official languages.

 The flexibility of using OSS compel GC to meet user needs by modifying existing or creating new OSS.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and the process encourages the identification and elimination of defects not recognized by the original development team.

 #### Society

-- : Open government (see intro for more details), business rules are transparent.
+- Open government (see intro for more details), business rules are transparent.
 Transparency, accountability, trust in its institutions

 Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
 Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.